Protocatechuic acid: Occurrence in nature

-Protocatechuic acid can be isolated from the stem bark of Boswellia dalzielii. and from leaves of Diospyros melanoxylon.
+Protocatechuic acid is one of the most common phenolic acids, and can be isolated from various plant sources.
+Some examples include the catechu, the stem bark of Boswellia dalzielii. and from leaves of Diospyros melanoxylon.

 The hardening of the protein component of insect cuticle has been shown to be due to the tanning action of an agent produced by oxidation of a phenolic substance.
 In the analogous hardening of the cockroach ootheca, the phenolic substance concerned is protocatechuic acid.

 In foods

 Açaí oil, obtained from the fruit of the açaí palm (Euterpe oleracea), is rich in protocatechuic acid (630±36 mg/kg).
 Protocatechuic acid also exists in the skins of some strains of onion as an antifungal mechanism, increasing endogenous resistance against smudge fungus.
 It is also found in Allium cepa (17,540 ppm).

 PCA occurs in roselle (Hibiscus sabdariffa), which is used worldwide as a food and beverage.

 Protocatechuic acid is also found in mushrooms such as Agaricus bisporus or Phellinus linteus.

 PCA is regarded as an active component in traditional Chinese herbal medicine such as Stenoloma chusanum (L.) Ching, Ilex chinensis Sims, Cibotium barometz (L.) J.Sm.